soodaayush/coindeno-web/README.md

 ## Inspiration

-What inspired me to make this app was CoinGecko's website.
-This website allowed me to learn React.
-I realized that making a website like CoinGecko would teach me a lot about using React, so I thought it was the perfect idea.
+What inspired me to make this app was CoinGecko's website, which contained a database on most cryptocurrencies.
+This website was my first interaction with React, which allowed me to expand my technical skills.

 ## Challenges